Summer Academic Work

 xiv.
 What are the 3 critical issues we can focus on now that the causation has been established?

 Miss Metzler's AP Environmental Science students should read Chapter 2 of the online textbook and create a narrated PowerPoint.
 Look to the Testing Comprehension questions on page 45 as a guide for the content to include.
 This will be used as a review of the content for yourself when the class begins before taking the Ch.
-2 test.
-Second, you will research 3 species that live in our region and make a 5-10 minute video with footage of these species, giving information about where they are originally from and how they interact with other living things in the environment- have fun with this!
-If you have any questions about how to this summer work, contact me at email@example.com.
+2 assessment.
+Second, you will research 3 species that live in our/your region and make a 5-10 minute video with YOUR footage of these species, giving visual or audio information about where they are originally from, how they interact with other living things in the environment, and if there are any threats to its habitat- have fun with this & get creative!
+If you have any questions about how to this summer work, contact me at firstname.lastname@example.org.